I know you are all dying to learn about Icelandic Christmas traditions so today I’m here to tell you all about the Icelandic version of Santa Claus!

 Arrives: December 13

-Biggest, tallest, strongest of the brothers and is not affected by the weather or the rough Icelandic terrain.
-He is shy and likes to travel undercover.
-He takes care of the Christmas Cat, making sure he gets enough to eat so he doesn’t become hungry and eat the children!
+As the biggest, tallest, and strongest of the brothers, Giljagaur isn’t bothered by the weather or rough Icelandic terrain.
+He’s a bit shy and likes to travel incognito.
+Taking care of the Christmas Cat is his responsibility, making sure that Jólakötturinn is well-fed so he doesn’t get any ideas about snacking on children!

 Favorite treats: Meat, sweets, milk